ibm-cloud-architecture/refarch-asset-analytics/asset-event-producer/README.md

 	}
 }
 ```
 The alternate is to use a Java to JSON serializer and send a String.
+We prefer to use this method as it is simpler.
 ```
 GsonBuilder builder = new GsonBuilder();
 Gson gson = builder.create();